stacksgov/sips/sips/sip-02x/sip-02x-non-sequential-multisig-transactions.md

 It does not remove support for the current format, rather it is intended to co-exist with the old format and give users a choice of which format to use.

 The issue with the current format is that it establishes a signer order when funds are sent to multisig account address, and requires signers to sign in the same order to spend the funds.
-In practice, the current format has proven proven difficult for developers to understand and implement, as evidenced by the lack of Stacks multisig implementations today.
+In practice, the current format has proven difficult to understand and implement, as evidenced by the lack of Stacks multisig implementations today.

 This new format intends to simplify the signing algorithm and remove the requirement for in-order signing, without comprimising on security or increasing transaction size.
 It is expected that this will lead to better wallet support for Stacks multisig transactions.

 # Introduction

-Currently, a multisig transaction requires the first signer to sign the transaction itself, and following signers to sign the signature of the previous signer.
+Currently, a multisig transaction requires the first signer to sign the transaction itself, and subsequent signers to sign the signature of the previous signer.
 For a transaction with *n* signers, the final signature is generated in the following way:

 ```